n0tic/TwitchBot/README.md

 # TwitchBot
-A simple twitchbot which was a "requested" "HungryBot" ~ A hungry counter with a few commands on both client and chat side.
+A simple twitchbot which was a requested "HungryBot" ~ A hungry counter with a few commands on both client and chat side.
 Very easy to follow and modify.

-It reads the connection information from an external Config.txt source file.
-Syntax is [VarName] = "VarValue".

 The twitch features are running on 3 different threads.
 Main thread is covering command input, another is for reading chat and one additional for sending messages.
+Async operations.

 The Online features are uploading statistics to my website by creating a .json file with the statistic data from the channel name.
 PHP Preview is coming soon.

+It reads the connection information from an external Config.txt source file.
+Syntax is [VarName] = "VarValue".

 ![](http://bytevaultstudio.se/ShareX/HungryBot_jWH9wpuXaL.png)